kendricksin/learn_to_qwen/README.md

 - No external libraries needed (keep it beginner-friendly)
 - Git for version control

+> 💡 **AI Tip**: Treat Qwen like a senior dev teammate—be clear, specific, and polite!
 > 🧠 **AI Tip**: Ask AI what are the technologies availabe to choose and weigh the pros and cons

 ### 📚 Sample Projects to Try